Lucanus cervus: Distribution and habitat

 Lucanus cervus is widespread across Europe, though it is absent from Ireland.
 In Germany it is widespread, mainly in the south.
 In Hungary this species is widespread in the hilly and mountainous areas.
 In Romania it is widespread, especially in the hilly areas with sun exposed slopes.
 It also occurs in the European part of Turkey.
 In Italy it is mainly distributed in northern and central regions.
 In Spain and Portugal it is present only in the northern half of each country.
 In Britain it is largely confined to the south-east of England, where it is widespread.
 This species is now extinct in Latvia; it also disappeared from Denmark around 1970, but was reintroduced in 2013.
 It is also found in Caucasus, Asia Minor, Syria and west Kazakhstan.
-Its range is currently [when?] increasing only in Croatia and Slovakia.
+Its range is currently increasing only in Croatia and Slovakia.

-Lucanus cervus has been associated with a range of trees including those in the genera oak (Quercus), lime (Tilia), beech (Fagus), willow (Salix) and certain species in other genera including black poplar (Populus nigra), ash (Fraxinus excelsior), horse-chestnut (Aesculus hippocastanum), wild cherry (Prunus avium), and common walnut (Juglans regia).
+Lucanus cervus has been associated with a range of trees including those in the genera oak (Quercus), lime (Tilia), beech (Fagus), willow (Salix), and certain species in other genera including black poplar (Populus nigra), ash (Fraxinus excelsior), horse chestnut (Aesculus hippocastanum), wild cherry (Prunus avium), and common walnut (Juglans regia).
 Larval development sites were found in proximity of dead wood of the allochthonous Quercus rubra.